stefanobartoletti/bricks-docs/docs/theme/scripts/README.md

 </code-group>

 This script compiles all resources for a development environment (it uses `NODE_ENV=development` value).
-It is also automatically run as a post-install script after the initial installation.

 ---